Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Disordered chain of dipoles coupled to cavity photons

 \section{Disordered chain of dipoles coupled to cavity photons}

 To describe a disordered chain of $\mathcal{N}$ dipoles coupled to cavity photons, we rely on the model recently developed in Refs.~\cite{Downing2019, Downing2021} for an ordered chain, and supplement it by including disorder both in the interdipole spacings $d_i$ and in the individual resonance frequencies $\omega_i$ (see Fig.~\ref{fig:sketch_cavity}).
+Our model is described by the Hamiltonian